 primitive characteristic of a Node

-digitally signed data structure that contains a public key and the identity of a Client or Server
+digitally signed data structure that contains a public key and an identity

 generic term that is an extension to an Event

 Note 1to entry: A Conditionrepresents the conditions of a system or one of its components and always exists in some state.